AnnieCat73/knitting-pro-website/README.md

 ## My process

--Built from a design in Figma
+- Built from a design in Figma.
-- Most sections on the site using Flexbox as main layout for responsiveness
+- Most sections on the site using Flexbox as main layout for responsiveness.
-- The courses section was a good case for using CSS Grid
+- The courses section was a good case for using CSS Grid.
 - Used utility classes for spacing, colors and buttons.
 - I first coded the HTML from the desktop design version.
 - For CSS styling and responsiveness the Mobile-first approach was used.